pasqua1e/f5-automation-labs/docs/class1/module4/lab3.rst

 Let's update now Oliva's service catalog.

-Logon on BIG-IQ as admin go to the System tab, Role Management, Roles, CUSTOM ROLES, Application Roles, select **Applicator Creator AS3** and the custom role linked to the custom HTTP template previously created.
+Logon on BIG-IQ as admin go to the System tab, Role Management, Roles, CUSTOM ROLES, Application Roles, select **Applicator Creator AS3** and in the **AS3 Templates** section, select the custom HTTP template previously created.
 Remove the **default** template from the allowed list.
 Click **Save & Close**.

 |lab-3-3|